Common Queries

 before | Before | datetime |

-may be used in ternary conditions.
+Onlygt,gte,lt,lte,after,beforemay be used in ternary conditions.

 Currently, the only way to filter documents by filename is by filtering an existing collection of documents via code.

-For instance, to filter an array of posts to only include the file named file-name-i-want
+For instance, to filter an array of posts to only include the file named file-name-i-want, you could use the following:

-const allPosts = posts?.data?.postConnection?.edges.filter((post) => post.node._sys.filename === "file-name-i-want");
+const allPosts = posts?.data?.postConnection?.edges.filter((post) => post.node._sys.filename === 'file-name-i-want');

-properties.
+Note: When using the auto-generated<collection-name>Connection, the query will only apply to the document's fields, not the_sysproperties.
 Filtering in code as shown above is a suitable alternative.

-Sorting can be added as an option to your <collection-name>Collection
+Sorting can be added as an option to your <collection-name>Collection query.

-const postsResponse = await client.queries.postConnection({sort: 'date',})// ...
+const postsResponse = await client.queries.postConnection({sort: 'date',});// ...

 Here we will query our post collection with postConnection and sort the results first by category and then by date using the multi-field index named category-date:

-const postsResponse = await client.queries.postConnection({sort: 'category-date',})// ...
+const postsResponse = await client.queries.postConnection({sort: 'category-date',});// ...

 Tina supports cursor-based pagination:

-const postsResponse = await client.queries.postConnection({first: 10,after:'cG9zdCNkYXRlIzE2NTUyNzY0MDAwMDAjY29udGVudC9wb3N0cy92b3RlRm9yUGVkcm8uanNvbg==',})// ...
+const postsResponse = await client.queries.postConnection({first: 10,after:'cG9zdCNkYXRlIzE2NTUyNzY0MDAwMDAjY29udGVudC9wb3N0cy92b3RlRm9yUGVkcm8uanNvbg==',});// ...

 One caveat to using the built-in queries on the client is that you can only query one root collection at a time.
 If you have a page that has multiple forms on it, you may need to use custom queries.